 Mrs. Alcus is an institutional investment advisor and a Chartered Financial Analyst.
-Over her 21-year investment career she has advised numerous foundations and endowments and corporate and public pensions in the areas of investment strategy, investment policy development, manager selection and performance monitoring.
-She worked for Mercer Investment Consulting in Atlanta, New York and Washington, D.C. where she was a Principal and Senior Consultant.
+Over her 25-year investment career she has advised numerous foundations and endowments and corporate and public pensions in the areas of investment strategy, investment policy development, manager selection, and performance monitoring.
+She worked for Mercer Investment Consulting in Atlanta, New York, and Washington, DC, where she was a Principal and Senior Consultant.
 She is a graduate of Vanderbilt University and received her MBA from the Fuqua School of Business at Duke University.
-Mary Pat has served on the Board of The Community Foundation for Montgomery County since 2010, and began serving as Board Chair in 2013.
-She was Chair of the Grants Committee for the Sharing Montgomery Fund in 2012.
-She also serves as a Board Member and the Chair of the Investment Committee for The Community Foundation for the National Capital Region.
-Her children Claire (17) and Colin (15) attended the Norwood School, which is how their family began supporting Horizons Greater Washington.
-In 2013, Mary Pat and her husband Darren served on the Host Committee of the Horizons Fiesta and Mary Pat joined the Development Committee of Horizons Greater Washington.
-For the most recent Fiesta, she served on the Steering Committee and on the Corporate Sponsorship Team.
+Mary Pat has served on the Board of The Community Foundation for Montgomery County, serving as Board Chair in 2013.
+She has served as Chair of the Grants Committee for the Sharing Montgomery Fund and serves as a Board Member and the Chair of the Investment Committee for The Greater Washington Community Foundation.
+In 2018, she joined the Board of Directors of the Montgomery College Foundation where she serves on the Treasurer’s Committee.
+Her children Claire and Colin attended Norwood School, which is how their family began supporting Horizons Greater Washington.

 During her middle/high school and college years, Tomi was a beneficiary of Horizons-like programs.
 Through her experience as a beneficiary of these programs, she found a strong connection to the mission of the Horizons program.
 Tomi began working with Horizons as a parent volunteer during the summer program at Norwood School.
-Over the years, she joined the volunteer council, led the development and coordination of the Norwood Build-a-Book events, served on the Annual Gala Host Committee and the planning committee for the Horizons at Norwood 5K Race & Fun Run.
+Over the years, she joined the volunteer council, led the development and coordination of the Norwood Build-a-Book events, and served on the Annual Gala Host Committee and the planning committee for the Horizons at Norwood 5K & Fun Run.
 She also serves on the Horizons Greater Washington Development Committee.
-Tomi holds an M.B.A from University of Maryland, and a B.S from Iowa State University.
+Tomi holds an MBA from University of Maryland and a BS from Iowa State University.

 Matthew Gould, Ph.D.